edx/dbt-schema-builder/.github/PULL_REQUEST_TEMPLATE.md

 4. If D happened instead - check failed.

 **Reviewers:**
 - [ ] tag reviewer
 - [ ] tag reviewer

 **Merge checklist:**
 - [ ] All reviewers approved
 - [ ] CI build is green
 - [ ] Version bumped
-- [ ] Changelog record added
 - [ ] Documentation updated (not only docstrings)
 - [ ] Commits are squashed

 **Post merge:**
 - [ ] Create a tag
 - [ ] Check new version is pushed to PyPI after tag-triggered build is finished.
 - [ ] Delete working branch (if not needed anymore)

 **Author concerns:** List any concerns about this PR - inelegant solutions, hacks, quick-and-dirty implementations, concerns about migrations, etc.